Merle Hay

-Merle David Hay (July 20, 1896 – November 3, 1917) was the first Iowa serviceman and perhaps the first American serviceman to die in World War I, along with Corporal James Bethel Gresham of Evansville, Indiana and Thomas Enright of Pittsburgh, Pennsylvania.
+Merle David Hay (July 20, 1896 – November 3, 1917) was the first Iowa serviceman, and perhaps the first American serviceman to die in combat while assigned to an American unit, in World War I, along with Corporal James Bethel Gresham of Evansville, Indiana and Thomas Enright of Pittsburgh, Pennsylvania.

 Early life

-Merle Hay was born on a Carroll County, Iowa farm to Harvey and Carrie Hay.
-He was the oldest of 3 children.
+Merle Hay was born on a Carroll County, Iowa, farm to Harvey and Carrie Hay.
+He was the oldest of three children.
 In 1909, the family moved to another farm near Glidden.
 Before his service with the United States Army, he was a farm implement mechanic.